 Pascal is a GUE trained technical diver with a strong preference for wreck diving.
 He made hundreds of dives all over the world, during these dives, he encountered lost- and abandoned fishing gear and the sad and severe consequences for the life under water.
-Since he is co-founder of a Dutch North Sea cleanup project in 2009 he became driven by the removal of lost gear in the North Sea.
-Based on his experience and specific vision on diving operations related to environmental issues, Pascal decided in 2012 to dedicate his diving exclusively to environmental protection and started the Ghost Fishing Foundation an international non-profit executed by volunteer technical divers which initiates, supports and promotes lost fishing gear removal initiatives.
-Nowadays they run lost fishing gear survey and removal projects in the North Sea, Adriatic, Aegean, Mediterranean, Caspian, Baltic, Pacific, Atlantic and Scapa Flow.
+He became preoccupied in removal of lost gear in the North Sea and co-founded a Dutch North Sea clean-up project in 2009.
+Based on his experience and specific vision on environmental diving operations, Pascal decided in 2012 to dedicate his diving exclusively to environmental protection and started the Ghost Diving foundation (formerly known as Ghost Fishing foundation) an international charity executed by volunteer technical divers which initiates, supports and promotes lost fishing gear removal initiatives.
+To date they have run many lost fishing gear survey and removal projects in the North Sea, Adriatic, Aegean, Mediterranean, Caspian, Baltic, Pacific, Atlantic Sea and Scapa Flow.

 Fabrizio is a GUE instructor and GUE technical diver.

 He joined Ghost Diving in one of this first international project in 2012.

 He joined several projects, from Alviela GUE exploration to his own project, dedicated to find a missing Junker in a lake in Norway.

 Fabrizio is also member of Badewanne group, non-profit organization dedicated to document

 and preserve shipwrecks in the Gulf of Finland.

 Since 2020 is on the board member of Ghost Diving the Netherlands.